Aquafina-water-bottle/jp-mining-note/docs/docs/uicustomization.md

 For users who are only using one card type
-(e.g. only vocab cards with no sentence cards, TSCs, or anything else), it might be better to remove the tested content above the tested line.
+(e.g. only vocab cards with no sentence cards, TSCs, or anything else), it might be better to remove the tested content and the line below it.

 The tested content is shown at the back by default to allow the user to differentiate between card types on both sides of the card.
 However, this take up extra vertical space which is unnecessary if you are only using one card type.

 ??? example "Instructions *(click here)*"

+    Use the following {{ CSS }}:

     1. Under `extra/style.scss`, add the following code: